microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

         }
 ```

-#### Register globally

-blah need to add code example for CoreServices.InputSystem.Register etc

-Alternatively, there's the possibility to derive the handler script from [`InputSystemGlobalHandlerListener`](xref:Microsoft.MixedReality.Toolkit.Input.InputSystemGlobalHandlerListener) for global registration or from [`BaseInputHandler`](xref:Microsoft.MixedReality.Toolkit.Input.BaseInputHandler) for choosing in the inspector whether to register as global listener or not.
-In both cases the abstract methods `RegisterHandlers` and `UnregisterHandlers` which specify the interfaces to listen to, need to be implemented.

 ### Query Pointers

 It is possible to gather all pointers currently active by looping through the available input sources (i.e controllers and inputs available) to discover which pointers are attached to them.